YundongShen/YundongShen.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My name is Yanjing Li, a current research assistant at Caltech, working with [Prof. Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/) and [Dr. Shengchao Liu](https://chao1224.github.io/).
+I also have a close collaboration with [Prof. Hongyu Guo](https://uniweb.uottawa.ca/members/4499/profile?embed=2) from the University of Ottawa and NRC Canada.
+I have a broad interest in AI for Drug Discovery/Biology/Chemistry.

+I obtained dual Bachelor's degrees in Biochemical Engineering in 2021 at [Southwest Jiaotong University](https://en.swjtu.edu.cn/) in China and [Katholieke Universiteit Leuven](https://www.kuleuven.be/english/kuleuven) in Belgium.
+Then, I obtained my Master's degree in Computational Biology at [Carnegie Mellon University](https://www.cmu.edu/) in 2023.
+During my time at CMU, I worked with [Prof. Hosein Mohimani](https://cbd.cmu.edu/people/mohimani.html) in natural antibiotics prediction from microbial genome.
+Meanwhile, I worked with [Prof. David Ryan Koes](https://bits.csb.pitt.edu/) and [Andrew McNutt](https://drewnutt.github.io/) from the [University of Pittsburgh](https://www.pitt.edu/) on deep-learning knowledge distillation in protein-ligand docking tool [GNINA](https://github.com/gnina/gnina).
+These experiences initialized my interest in computational drug design.